mpdcampbell/blog/blog/content/posts/updateDockerfileGithubAction.md

-title = "Automatically update Dockerfile, build, and push" date = "2024-01-08" keywords = "Dockerfile GitHub workflow update" description = "tl;dr: If you maintain a Docker image on GitHub, this [workflow](https://github.com/mpdcampbell/traefik-geoip-filter/tree/main/.github) will automatically update your Dockerfile when the base image updates, update the repo tag, build a new image and push a version tagged build to Docker Hub."
+title = "Automatically update Dockerfile, build, and push" date = "2024-01-08" keywords = "Dockerfile GitHub workflow update" description = "tl;dr: If you maintain a Docker image on GitHub, this [workflow](https://github.com/mpdcampbell/traefik-geoip-filter/tree/main/.github) will automatically update your Dockerfile when the base image updates, increment the version tag, build a new image and push a tagged build to Docker Hub."
 +++

-> tl;dr: If you maintain a Docker image on GitHub, this [workflow](https://github.com/mpdcampbell/traefik-geoip-filter/tree/main/.github) will automatically update your Dockerfile when the base image updates, update the repo tag, build a new image and push a version tagged build to Docker Hub.
+> tl;dr: If you maintain a Docker image on GitHub, this [workflow](https://github.com/mpdcampbell/traefik-geoip-filter/tree/main/.github) will automatically update your Dockerfile when the base image updates, increment the version tag, build a new image and push a tagged build to Docker Hub.

 ## Contents
 - [How it works](#how-it-works)